ronyeh/piano/index.md

 This tutorial demonstrates shows how to create a basic piano in JavaScript.
 All code on this page is MIT licensed.
 The source code [can be found here](https://github.com/ronyeh/piano/tree/main).
 The source code for this website [can be found here](https://github.com/ronyeh/piano/tree/gh-pages).

+Here is a demo of what we will build together: https://squarepoet.github.io/piano/v1

 ## Audio

 First, we will need to play individual notes from our virtual piano.
 We can use a JS library for this.
 Here are two that are easy to use: